List of The Price Is Right pricing games: Plinko

-Plinko is usually played for up to $50,000.
-The contestant is given one free chip and can win up to four more by pricing smaller prizes.
+Plinko is played for a potential grand prize of $50,000.
+The contestant is given one free Plinko chip and can win up to four more by pricing four small prizes, all of which are under $100 each.
 For each prize, the contestant is shown a price and must choose which digit of two displayed—the first or the second—is correct.
 The contestant wins the small prize and an extra chip for choosing the correct digit.
-After pricing all of the items, the contestant places one chip at a time on a pegboard (styled similarly to a bean machine), where it eventually falls into one of nine spaces at the bottom.
+After pricing all of the items, the contestant places one chip at a time atop a giant pegboard (styled similarly to a bean machine) and drops it, where it eventually falls into one of nine spaces at the bottom.
 The values of these spaces are arranged symmetrically.
 From the outside in, the sequence is $100–$500–$1,000–$0, with the middle space worth $10,000.
 The contestant wins the corresponding amount of money once the chip falls into a space, and the chip is removed from the board.
-If a chip becomes stuck on the board where the contestant cannot reach it to set it in motion again, it is knocked loose and returned to the contestant to drop again.
-The process is repeated until the supply of chips is exhausted.
+If a chip becomes stuck on the board where the contestant cannot reach it to set it in motion again, it is knocked loose, and returned to the contestant to drop once again, with any and all stuck drops not being counted against contestants.
+The process is repeated until the contestant uses all of their Plinko chips.

-Plinko debuted as a pricing game in January 1983.
-Originally, the center space was worth $5,000, for a potential top prize of $25,000.
+Plinko premiered on January 3, 1983, and up until 1998, the center space on the Plinko board was worth $5,000, for a potential grand prize of $25,000.